tmp-visual

 ENVR 2030 Material and Energy Balance for Environmental Management [3 Credit(s)]

 Material and energy balance provides a quantitative account for materials and/or energy redistribution when changes happen.
 It is a tool which can be used to predict or solve practical problems like pollution control and management, product life-cycle analysis and management of resources (e.g. energy, food and water) for sustainable development.
 This course will introduce students to the fundamental principles of material and energy balance as applicable to environmental management.
 Covered topics include pollution control and treatment and industrial/building energy management.
 For EVMT students only.
-Exclusion(s): CENG 2010 (prior to 2016-17), CENG 2110
+Exclusion(s): CENG 2010, CENG 2110

 On successful completion of the course, students will be able to: